tytydraco/yessleep/out/Bottle_Caps.md

 "Okay, I'll call the cops for you.
 Just make sure everything's locked tight and find a place to hide.
 Or—you know what—better yet, go over to your neighbours, but do it fast.
 You don't wanna be trapped outside when he gets there.
 Go!
 Now!"

 And just like that, he hung up.
 I slowly placed the handset down, shut off all the lights and walked up to the nearest window.
+It was pitch black outside.
 Droplets of rain trickled down the glass.
 Perhaps Cooper's insistence on remaining vague had been the right call, since it made me take the threat way more seriously than I likely would've otherwise.
 I paced back and forth, considering my options.
 I lived on the first floor so, while unlikely, it was definitely possible for somebody to break a window and climb in if they wanted to.
 I glanced down the cramped entrance hall.
 Our upstairs neighbours were a kindly older couple that would've invited me in without question, especially after explaining the situation to them.

 'Screw it' I thought; I had watched enough horror movies to know what happens to that one sceptic guy who insists on ignoring all the warning signs until it's too late.
 I grabbed the keys off the table and headed for the door.
 Unfortunately, that was about as far as I got.